lvntky/ccontainer/README.md

 ## Development Status

 You can check and inform development and implementation status of containers from [DEVELOPMENT](DEVELOPMENT.md) document.

+## Dependencies

+By philosophy like many others of my libraries ccontainer does not depend any other third party libraries.
+So you can directly clone/install ccontainer and start to use it.

+But if you want to run the unit tests from the /test directory, we are using [Unity](https://github.com/ThrowTheSwitch/Unity) as our unit testing library.
+And initially we are using [conan](https://conan.io/) to download and use our dependencies but you can use anything (installing Unity directly) you want.

 ## Unit Test Coverage Graph Per File
 ![graph](https://codecov.io/gh/lvntky/ccontainer/graphs/tree.svg?token=0aUe4T51Su)